-Output Capacitor Zero = $1/(2\pi \cdot 100\mu F \cdot 0.1) = 15.9 \text{kHz}$ generally improve but two effects limit its value.
-First, the combination of output capacitor ESR and a large R_C may stop loop gain rolling off altogether.
-Second, if the loop gain is not rolled off sufficiently at the switching frequency output ripple will perturb the V_C pin enough to cause unstable duty cycle switching similar to subharmonic oscillation.
+Output Capacitor Zero = $1/(2\pi \cdot 100\mu F \cdot 0.1) = 15.9kHz$ value.
+First, the combination of output capacitor ESR and a large R{C} may stop loop gain rolling off altogether.
+Second, if the loop gain is not rolled off sufficiently at the switching frequency output ripple will perturb the V{C} pin enough to cause unstable duty cycle switching similar to subharmonic oscillation.
 This may not be apparent at the output.
 Small-signal analysis will not show this since a continuous time system is assumed.
+If needed, an additional capacitor (C{F}) can be added to form a pole at typically one-fifth the switching frequency (if R{C} = 10k, C{F} = 0.047 μF)

 The zero produced by the ESR of the tantalum output capacitor is very useful in maintaining stability.
-If the ESR of the output capacitor is low or better transient response is required, a zero can be added to the loop using a resistor (R_C) in series with the compensation capacitor (C_C).
-As the value of R_C is increased, transient response will
+If better transient response is required, a zero can be added to the loop using a resistor (R{C}) in series with the compensation capacitor.
+As the value of R{C} is increased, transient response will generally improve but two effects limit its